Generic award image.

 Pennine Care NHS Foundation Trust

-‘Let’s Talk Boobs’ a project focused on improving health outcomes through open conversations and education around breast health.
+‘Let’s Talk Boobs’ a project focused on improving health outcomes for women with learning disabilities through open conversations and education around breast health.

 Professor Colin Scales, Acting Chief Executive of NHS Greater Manchester said: “It’s fantastic to see the outstanding work taking place across Greater Manchester recognised through these regional awards.
 The power of collaboration is essential in improving health outcomes and reducing inequalities, these projects show how innovation and sustainability can deliver real benefits, more joined‑up care for patients whilst making the best possible use of public resources.”